williamfridh/pattern_friend/readme.txt

 == Screenshots ==

-1. The options page where the user can modify the thresholds.
+1. The options page where the user can modify thresholds and devices and enable sticky header for certain themes.
-2. What the additional input fields looks like.
+2. Elements can be assigned when to be hidden, and groups/rows/columns can be made hideable.
+3. To hide an element you assign this to a button that hides it for a certain amount of time.

 == Changelog ==